 I have kayaked Noosa Everglades three times and always opted for an overnight camping trip.
-I believe it’s the best way to explore the beauty of Noosa Everglades.
-I hope to inspire you to pick this option and you’ll find tips in this article to organise your adventure.
+If you ask me, it’s the best way to explore the beauty of Noosa Everglades.
+I hope to inspire you to pick this option, but no matter how long you stay in the Noosa Everglades, you’ll find tips in this article to organise your adventure.

 Why should you go kayaking Noosa Everglades?

 The Noosa Everglades are part of the Great Sandy National Park – which is mainly famous for the incredible Fraser Island and the vibrant Rainbow Beach.
 It is a protected area where the wilderness has been preserved.
-An excellent opportunity to spot some fauna (mostly birds and goannas for our experience) and admire the abundant flora.
+An excellent opportunity to spot some fauna (mostly birds and goannas) and admire the abundant flora.

 You do need a reasonable level of fitness to kayak Noosa Everglades, but no prior experience is necessary.
 It can be a bit hard for beginners on a windy day as the lake gets choppy but nothing too difficult.
 The kayaks we hired (view details here*) had a rudder controlled by pedals to direct them which makes it easier to master.
 I highly recommend selecting good kayaks if you plan to paddle far away into the river: it makes a huge difference for your comfort, your speed and the overall atmosphere during your trip.
 It’s also crucial to have a great map and understand where you’re going so you don’t waste time exploring a dead end of the lake…